Given as a History in 5 talk at the June 2019 Downtown Artwalk.

 When you drive across America, you will see many buildings that look much like artspace, buildings with cream-colored facades and green tiles because the same Art Deco façade was replicated over and over.

 When you look up toward the roof, you will see the Montgomery Ward muse, “Progress Lighting the Way for Commerce.”
 Sculptor J. Massey Rhind created the design, which was made expressly for Ward’s by the Atlantic Terra Cotta Company.

 Montgomery Ward is notable for something else, too.
 In 1939, as part of a Christmas promotional campaign, staff copywriter Robert L. May created the character and an illustrated poem of Rudolph, the Red-Nosed Reindeer.
 Montgomery Ward had high hopes for the 32-page, illustrated booklet, which would be given as a free gift to children visiting any of the department store’s 620 locations.
 Children snapped up nearly 2.4 million copies of the paper-bound book in 1939.

-DDA/DSDC had already done the same thing in the 600 block with the Robinson Film Center (they bought and rehabbed the building and found an exciting tenant) and wanted to keep up the progress created with that.
+DDA/DSDC had already done the same thing in the 600 block with the Robinson Film Center (we bought and rehabbed the building and found an exciting tenant) and wanted to keep up the progress created with that.
 Though the building had serious sentimental value to the Smiths, they agreed to sell and in 2002, DDA/DSDC spent spent $700,000 on acquisition and rehab to create artspace, a multi-disciplinary arts center.
-SRAC raised additional funds to rehab and build out the center, and most recently, worked to raise funds to rehab the section that is now Parish Taceaux restaurant.
+SRAC raised additional funds to finish rehab and build out the center, and most recently, worked to raise funds to rehab the section that is now the PepitoXO restaurant.